dandroos/fuertecode/content/about.md

   I am a full-stack web developer, primarily working with the MERN stack and Gatsby.
 However, I have experience with other languages and tech, such as Python, PHP, Go, Electron, WordPress, Django, Laravel and more!
+my_links_heading: My Links
 my_links:
   - link:
       link_name: Instagram
       link_icon: fab fa-instagram
       link_url: https://instagram.com/prosprwebdev
+      link_description:
-      link_description: If photos of dogs are your thing, then this is the place!
+        If photos of dogs are your thing, then this is the place!
 I sometimes post about my work here, but lovely rescue doggies make for much better photos!
   - link:
       link_name: GitHub
       link_icon: fab fa-github
       link_url: https://github.com/fuertecode
+      link_description:
-      link_description: GitHub is a code repository.
+        GitHub is a code repository.
 If you would like to see examples of my work, here is where you will find them.
 You'll also get a glimpse at what the code looks like 'under the hood'!
   - link:
       link_name: Facebook
       link_icon: fab fa-facebook
       link_url: https://facebook.com/prosprwebdev
+      link_description:
-      link_description: I tend to use Facebook for marketing purposes only, so not much to see here!
+        I tend to use Facebook for marketing purposes only, so not much to see here!
 That said, if you would like to follow and share my page, I would be very grateful!
 toolbox:
+  toolbox_heading: My Toolbox
+  programmingweb_languages_heading: Programming/Web Languages
+  other_tech_heading: Other Tech
   toolbox_languages:
     - toolbox_language: JavaScript
     - toolbox_language: Go